Richard Haking: Early life and military career

-Haking studied at the Staff College, Camberley, from 1896 to 1897.
-(Note: Travers states that he was at Staff College in 1892.
-Beckett's date is presented in the article, being from a more recent book.)
-He was made a deputy assistant adjutant general (DAAG) for Cork District from 1898 to 1899.
+Haking then studied at the Staff College, Camberley, from 1896 to 1897 and his time there and the college itself "certainly made a great impression on him".
+It was there when he first encountered Douglas Haig, who would hugely influence Haking's later career.
+He was then made a deputy assistant adjutant general (DAAG) for Cork District from 1898 to 1899.
 He was promoted to major in March 1899.
 He served on the staff in the Second Boer War, initially as a DAAG.
 Haking later returned to the Staff College, first as a lecturer 1901–1904, then, from February 1904, as a DAAG until 1906.
 While at Camberley he was promoted to the temporary rank of lieutenant colonel in January 1901.
 This was made permanent in November 1903 and he was promoted again, to brevet colonel, in June 1905.
 Haking was then made a substantive colonel and became the assistant adjutant general of the 4th Division, in succession to Colonel Henry Heath, in February 1906.
 He was then general staff officer, grade 1 (GSO 1, chief of staff) of the 3rd Division until 1908, then, after being promoted to the temporary rank of brigadier general in June 1908, was brigadier general, general staff of Southern Command.
 He was honoured with the Companion of the Order of the Bath (CB) in June 1910.
 Haking was given command of the 5th Infantry Brigade, part of the 2nd Division, in September 1911.